thuml/Autoformer/README.md

 ## Get Started

 1. Install Python 3.6, PyTorch 1.9.0.
 2. Download data.
-You can obtain all the six benchmarks from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/e1ccfff39ad541908bae/) or [Google Drive](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing). **All the datasets are well pre-processed** and can be used easily.
+You can obtain all the six benchmarks from [Google Drive](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing). **All the datasets are well pre-processed** and can be used easily.
 3. Train the model.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
 You can reproduce the experiment results by:

 ```bash